chricro/chricro.github.io/content/learning/finance/books/_index.md

         </div>

-        ## Inside the Black Box: A Simple Guide to Quantitative and High-Frequency Trading, 2nd Edition
+        ## Inside the Black Box: A Simple Guide to Quantitative and High-Frequency Trading, 2nd Edition, Rishi K. Narang

         * p.7: Quants typically make markets more efficient for other participants by providing liquidity when other traders' needs cause a temporary imbalance in the supply and demande for a security. (...)
 Riskless profit, or arbitrage, is not the only-or even primary- way in which quants improve efficiency.
 The main inefficiencies quants eliminate (and, thereby, profit from) are not absolute and unassailable,  but rather are probabilistic and require risk taking. (example: statistical arbitrage)
         * p.10: Discretionary investors often find it very difficult to realize losses, whereas they are quick to realize gains.
 This is a well-documented behavioral bias known as the disposition effect.